RootMyTV/RootMyTV.github.io/README.md

 An observant reader may have noticed that the service we use is meant to be used remotely.
 While the connection itself needs a confirmation using a remote **we highly recommend to disable LG Connect Apps functionality** in order to prevent remote exploitation.
-This option, however, seems to be only present on webOS versions older than webOS 4.x - in such cases the only solutions are to either **keep the TV on a separate network**, or disable SSAP service manually using the following command after rooting:
+However, this option seems to only be present on webOS versions older than webOS 4.x - in such cases the only solutions are to either **keep the TV on a separate network**, or disable SSAP service manually using the following command after rooting: